 Because UA may use alternative (A) above, each Respondent shall accept the contents of this RFP which will be incorporated into any final Contract documents, and will include standard UA terms and conditions.

+If the Respondent submits standard terms and conditions with the bid, and if any section of those terms is in conflict with the laws of the State of Arkansas, the State laws shall govern.
+Standard terms and conditions submitted may need to be altered to adequately reflect all the conditions of this RFP, the Respondent’s Proposals and Arkansas State law.

 Notwithstanding any terms or conditions to the contrary, nothing within the Contractor’s proposal shall constitute a waiver of any immunities to suit legally available to UA, its trustees, officers, employees or agents, including, but not limited state and federal constitutional and statutory sovereign immunity of the State of Arkansas and its officials.